 An introduction to anesthetic principles as they relate to animal medical and surgical care.
 The student will be presented with information on basic preanesthetic agents, anesthetic agents, and anesthetic monitoring devices.
 The students will have handson experience with preanesthetic, anesthesia, and postanesthetic evaluation/monitoring techniques and devices.
 Students will be presented with the potential human and animal hazards associated with anesthetic drugs.
 CPR and the recognition and treatment of emergency situations will be addressed.
-In the laboratory, the student will medicate patients with many of the commonly used anesthetic drugs and compare/contrast their effects.
-Enrollment limited to Veterinary Science Technology students.
+In the laboratory, the student will medicate patients with many of the commonly used anesthetic drugs and compare/ contrast their effects.
 Two hours lecture, two hours laboratory per week.
 Prerequisites: Fundamental Veterinary Nursing Skills I (VSCT 101), Veterinary Clinical Pathology I (VSCT 112), and Fundamental Veterinary Nursing Skills II (VSCT 115), or permission of instructor.

-VSCT 207 HEALTH AND DISEASE OF FARM ANIMALS Fall, 3 credit hours
+VSCT 207 HEALTH AND DISEASE OF FARM ANIMALS